readthedocs/test-builds/README.rst

 * `alabaster-theme <https://test-builds.readthedocs.io/en/alabaster-theme/>`_: use ``alabaster`` as theme
 * `auto-wipe <https://test-builds.readthedocs.io/en/auto-wipe/>`_: used for auto wipe the environment when a config is changed
+* `branch/with/slashes <https://test-builds.readthedocs.io/en/branch-with-slashes/>`_: used to check that git clones without problem
 * `conda-env <https://test-builds.readthedocs.io/en/conda-env/>`_: use a simple conda environment to build the docs
 * `conda-env-py3.7 <https://test-builds.readthedocs.io/en/conda-env-py3.7/>`_: use a simple conda environment to build the docs with Python 3.7
 * `datetime <https://test-builds.readthedocs.io/en/datetime/>`_: shows different times (system time, build time, etc)